Go to My Ireland

 A family tradition

 Edward enjoys a unique vantage point in Ireland’s long-evolving seaweed heritage and the bathing tradition at the heart of it.
-From where he stands in his family line, he can look back two generations to his grandfather, the one-time chauffeur at Sligo’s historic Liss Ard House with “a fascination for engines, for steam and for all things mechanical” who established this purpose-built seaweed bathhouse in 1912.
+From where he stands in his family line, he can look back two generations to his grandfather, the one-time chauffeur at County Cork’s historic Liss Ard House with “a fascination for engines, for steam and for all things mechanical” who established this purpose-built seaweed bathhouse in 1912.

 Edward can look forward too, over the shoulders of Cain – an ex-pro surfer and multiple national champion turned chief seaweed harvester for the bathhouse – to his 14-year-old grandson Finn, who is already taking an active interest in the family-run business.